Yifat Bitton: Career

 From 1996 to 1997 Bitton clerked for Israeli Supreme Court Justice Mishael Cheshin.

 In 2006, Bitton founded Tmura—The Israeli Anti-discrimination Center, which advocates for women who have experienced sexual violence and violation of their economic rights.
 She is a civil rights activist, focusing on equality for the Mizrahi population.

 Bitton was on the list of candidates for Israel's Supreme Court in 2017 and 2018, the youngest woman to ever appear on the list.
 She currently serves as the President of Achva academic college of education & science and in the past served as an associate professor at Israel's College of Management Academic Studies Law School.
 Prof. Bitton taught for 5 years as an Affiliated Transnational Visiting professor at Peking University School of Transnational Law.
 She was also a visiting professor at New York University.

 Following the October 7th attacks, Bitton was one of key figures in "The Civil Commission on October 7 Crimes by Hamas against Women and Children", a group dedicated to expose and document sexual crimes during those attacks.
 The group aimed to recognize the sexual and gender-based violence in the 7 October by international organizations and defining them as Crimes against humanity Her activity led her to a meeting with President of the United States Joe Biden, during his visit to Israel.
 She participated as a keynote speaker at the United Nations, in a special session called "Hear Our Voices: Sexual and gender-based violence in the October 7th Hamas terror attack".

 In 2024 Bitton led the research to uncover additional indicators of Hamas sexual crimes, in a 100-page report called "Challenges in Identifying and Documenting Sexual Crimes Committed During A Terrorist Attack".
 Her report not only details additional evidence and testimonies of such acts, but also shed a light on the failures of Israel's' First and secondary responders to identify and document them as part of their investigations on the field.
-On January 2025 she had presented the report to diplomats and senior officials at the UN.
+In January 2025 she had presented the report to diplomats and senior officials at the UN.